rinaldo-rex/rinaldo-rex.github.io/src/2026/writing_in_the_age_of_slop.md

 People think that writing - when you can _generate_ hoardes of text with just an _Openclaw/Hermes_{{footnote: Or even just plain copy-paste from ChatGPT}} agent makes no sense.
 But I not only **strongly** disagree - I go explicitly against it.
 It's at times like this that you should be _writing_ more.
 Either by hand{{footnote: Writing by hand is still one of the best things you can do for your mind, and hand!}}, or by typing{{footnote: A tangent on "audio" prompting via natural language is warranted}}{{footnote: I've always wanted to write a word or two about audio-books.
 Maybe this time around, I'll write it.
 Just maybe. }}.

+And I've restarted my blog writing as of May 2026.
 <br/>
 <br/>
 <br/>